giridhar7632/relational-node/README.md

 # Relational Node

-A simple project to demonstrate the usage of relational databases in Node.js
+A simple node.js project to demonstrate the usage of relational databases